-- Contact emergency services if someone is in immediate danger (999). - If necessary; refer child protection concerns themselves (follow Multi-agency Referral: Reporting concerns (MARF)) - Work in line with our Behaviour Policy and Use of reasonable force in schools guidance. - Report any allegations of harm by adults in a position of trust or unsafe practices in school in line with the Ensuring safe staff.
+- Contact emergency services if someone is in immediate danger (999). - If necessary; refer child protection concerns themselves (follow Multi Agency Referral Form (Staffordshire) Staffordshire Safeguarding Children Board (staffsscb.org.uk) - Work in line with our Behaviour Policy and Use of reasonable force in schools guidance. - Report any allegations of harm by adults in a position of trust or unsafe practices in school in line with the Ensuring safe staff.